-County Surveyor services will be provided throughout the year 2012 to the counties of Kenosha, Milwaukee, Walworth, and Waukesha.
+County Surveyor services will be provided throughout the year 2013 to the counties of Kenosha, Milwaukee, Walworth, and Waukesha.
+During 2012 a Commission staff member was appointed as the Deputy County Surveyor for Ozaukee County.
+The staff member is a registered land surveyor and will be working under the direction of the Ozaukee County Surveyor during the year 2013.

-Perpetuated U.S. Public Land Survey corners; revised survey corner in supplementary vertical control benchmark dossier sheets; and revised control survey summary diagrams.
-Web distribution of data.
+Perpetuated U.S. Public Land Survey corners; revised survey corner and supplementary vertical control benchmark dossier sheets; and revised control survey summary diagrams.
+Assists the GIS Division with the distribution of data on the Commission website.